Why AI token spend blows past budgets and how I would cap it with usage limits and metering

 Caps need to sit where spend starts, not where finance notices it.
 Per-service and per-team limits stop one application from turning into a budget sink that drags everything else with it.

 That matters when usage spreads unevenly.
-A few heavy users can mask how much one tool is burning until the next invoice lands, and then everyone gets a bad afternoon.
+A few heavy users can hide how much one tool is burning until the next invoice lands, and then everyone has a bad afternoon.

 Rate limiting keeps runaway retries from chewing through budget